Now

 • Community building that doesn’t depend on engagement metrics

-That’s not to say that I won’t use social media (much).
+That’s not to say that I won’t use social media at all.
 Perhaps, for some I will, for others I won’t.
 It would be interesting to see how each of them performs against the other.
-I’m not fully decided yet on this is all going to work.
+I’m not fully decided yet on how this is all going to work.
 I’ll explore more and figure this out.
-When I do I’ll be sure to let you my approach.
+When I do, I’ll be sure to let you know my approach.

 Why I’m Doing This

 Honestly?
 Because I’m tired of building other people’s dreams while my own ideas collect dust in a notebook.
-I’ve spent years helping companies grow while wondering what I could accomplish if I directed that same energy toward my own projects.
-I’m sure every developer has this thought at least twice during their employed state.
+I’ve spent years helping others grow while wondering what I could accomplish if I directed that same energy toward my own projects.
+I’m sure every developer has this thought at least twice or more in a year.